 Here is why teams adopt Infrastructure as Code:

-Portability: With Infrastructure as Code, infrastructure configurations can be abstracted from the underlying infrastructure provider.
-This abstraction allows you to switch between different cloud providers or deploy on-premises, making it easier to adopt multi-cloud or hybrid cloud strategies.
+Portability: With Infrastructure as Code, you can abstract your configs away from the underlying provider.
+That makes it easier to switch between cloud providers or deploy on-premises if you want to go multi-cloud or hybrid.

-Auditing and compliance: By having infrastructure configurations stored as code, organizations can easily audit and track changes made to the infrastructure.
-This helps ensure compliance with security policies, regulatory requirements, and industry standards.
+Auditing and compliance: When your infrastructure configs are stored as code, you can audit and track every change that was made.
+That helps you stay compliant with security policies, regulatory requirements, and industry standards.

 Put together, these reasons explain why so many teams now manage infrastructure the same way they manage application code.
 Infrastructure stops being a pile of manual steps and becomes something you can version, review, and rebuild on demand.